Early evolution constrained by high-$p_T$ QGP tomography: Abstract

 \section{Abstract}

-We show that high-$\pT$ $\RAA$ and $v_2$ are way more sensitive to the QGP thermalization time, $\tau_0$, than the distributions of low-$\pT$ particles, and that the high-$\pT$ observables prefer relatively late thermalization at $\tau_0 \sim 1$ fm/$c$.
-To calculate high-$\pT$ $\RAA$ and $v_2$, we employ our newly developed DREENA-A formalism, which combines state-of-the-art dynamical energy loss model with 3+1-dimensional hydrodynamical simulations.
-The model applies to both light and heavy flavor, and we predict a larger sensitivity of heavy observables to the thermalization time.
-Elliptic flow parameter $v_2$ is also more sensitive to $\tau_0$ than $\RAA$ due to non-trivial differences in the evolution of in-plane and out-of-plane temperature profiles.
-This presents, to our knowledge, the first example of applying QGP tomography to constrain bulk QGP observables with high-$p_\perp$ observables and related theory.
+We show that high-$\pT$ $\RAA$ and $v_2$ are sensitive to the early expansion dynamics, and that the high-$\pT$ observables prefer delayed onset of energy loss and transverse expansion.
+To calculate high-$\pT$ $\RAA$ and $v_2$, we employ our newly developed DREENA-A framework, which combines state-of-the-art dynamical energy loss model with 3+1-dimensional hydrodynamical simulations.
+The model applies to both light and heavy flavor, and we predict a larger sensitivity of heavy flavor observables to the onset of transverse expansion.
+This presents the first time when bulk QGP behavior has been constrained by high-$p_\perp$ observables and related theory, i.e., by so-called QGP tomography.

-Quark-Gluon-Plasma (QGP)~\cite{Collins,Baym} is an extreme form of nuclear matter that consists of interacting quarks, antiquarks and gluons.
-Since the interactions between quarks and gluons are governed by Quantum Chromodynamics (QCD), it is sometimes called QCD matter as well.
+Quark-Gluon-Plasma (QGP)~\cite{Collins,Baym} is an extreme form of matter that consists of interacting quarks, antiquarks and gluons.
 This state of matter is formed in ultrarelativistic heavy-ion collisions at the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC).
+When analyzing the heavy-ion collision data, the particles formed in these collisions are traditionally separated into high-$\pT$ (rare hard probes) and low-$\pT$ particles (bulk, consisting of $99.9\%$ of particles formed in these collisions).

-In these experiments, the bulk properties of QGP are traditionally explored by low-$p_\perp$ observables~\cite{Teaney,QGP1,QGP2}, that describe the motion of $99.9\%$ of particles formed in heavy-ion collisions.
-Rare high energy probes are, on the other hand, almost exclusively used to understand the interactions of high-$\pT$ partons with the surrounding QGP medium.
-While high-$\pT$ physics had a decisive role in the QGP discovery~\cite{QGP3}, it has been rarely used to understand bulk QGP properties.
-To our knowledge, so far in bulk QGP medium simulations no parameter has been constrained by high-$p_\perp$ observables.
-On the other hand, some important bulk QGP properties are known to be difficult to constrain by low-$p_\perp$ observables and corresponding theory/simulations~\cite{Nagle,Koop,Auvinen,Niemi}.
-We are therefore advocating high-$p_\perp$ QGP tomography, where bulk QGP parameters are {\it jointly} constrained by low- and high-$\pT$ physics.
-We have previously demonstrated how the shape of the QGP droplet formed in heavy-ion collisions is reflected in the high-$\pT$ observables~\cite{Eccentricity}, and now we apply high-$\pT$ QGP tomography to constrain a QGP parameter that is currently inferred with large uncertainities.
+The QGP properties are traditionally explored by low-$\pT$ observables~\cite{Teaney,Shen:2020gef,QGP1,QGP2}, while rare high-$\pT$ probes are, almost exclusively, used to understand the interactions of high-$\pT$ partons with the surrounding QGP medium.
+High-$\pT$ physics had a decisive role in the QGP discovery~\cite{QGP3}, but it has been rarely used to understand bulk QGP properties.
+On the other hand, some important bulk QGP properties are difficult to constrain by low-$p_\perp$ observables and corresponding theory/simulations~\cite{Nagle,Koop,Auvinen,Niemi}.
+We are therefore advocating QGP tomography, where bulk QGP parameters are {\it jointly} constrained by low- and high-$\pT$ physics.